Elderly Drivers: When Is It Time to Stop Driving?

 On This Page

-Driving is a normal and important aspect in the lives of many adults.
+Driving is a normal and important aspect of the lives of many adults.
 When you get older, however, you may not be able to safely get behind the wheel.
-People who are over the age of 65 have unique concerns and needs when it comes to driving.
+Auto insurance for seniors often takes into account the unique concerns and needs of people over the age of 65 when it comes to driving.

 There are many differences between an 18-year-old driver and a senior citizen; an 18-year-old has much faster reaction times, but a senior citizen has a lifetime of experience driving.

-Years of driving experience tends to make senior citizens better drivers, and as such, they enjoy cheap car insurance rates than teenagers (who are more likely to be involved in a serious accident), or younger adults until they are 70 years old.
+Years of driving experience tend to make senior citizens better drivers and as such, they enjoy cheaper car insurance rates than teenagers (who are more likely to be involved in a serious accident), or younger adults until they are 70 years old.

 Nevertheless, aging drivers aren’t always fit to operate a vehicle.